Alluxio/alluxio/docs/en/operation/Troubleshooting.md

 try to search them in the [Mailing List](https://groups.google.com/forum/#!forum/alluxio-users), in case the problem has been discussed before.

-TODO(feng): brifely talk about client side logging and point user to the [logging page](https://github.com/Alluxio/alluxio/blob/doc-restructure/docs/en/operation/Logging-Conventions.md).
+The client-side logs are also helpful when Alluxio service is running but the client cannot connect to the servers.
+Alluxio client emits logging messages through log4j, so the location of the logs is determined by the client side log4j configuration used by the application.
+For more information about logging, please check out [this page](../advanced/Client-Logging.html).

 ## Alluxio remote debug

 Usually, Alluxio does not run on the development environment, which makes it difficult to debug Alluxio.
 We locate problem's method is 'log-build-deploy-scanlog', the efficiency of the problem localization is low and need to modify the code and trigger new deployment, which is not allowed in some time.

 Java remote debugging technology can make it simple to debug Alluxio in source level without modify any source.
 You need to append the JVM remote debugging parameters and then start debugging server.
 There are several ways to append the remote debugging parameters, you can export the properties in shell or `alluxio-env.sh`, add the following configuration properties.

 ```bash
 export ALLUXIO_WORKER_JAVA_OPTS="$ALLUXIO_JAVA_OPTS -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=6606"